acheng1230/Udacity_DataScientist_Nanodegree/README.md

 #### 1. Overview <a name="summary"></a>

-The below lists the projects completed as part of Udacity's Data Scientist Nanodegree.
+The Udacity Data Scientist Nanodegree is an advanced program designed to prepare students for data scientist jobs.
+The below lists the projects completed.
 Each project contains a README.md file for more details.

 #### 2. Project 01: Write a  Data Science Blog Post <a name="project_1"></a>
 A dataset was chosen with three business questions to answer.
 Analysis of the data and insights were shared in a written blog post to a technical audience.